- Home

 - Treatment side effects and nutrition

-Some cancers and treatments can cause stomach contents to come back up into the oesophagus (food pipe).
-This is known as reflux and it can irritate the lining of the oesophagus, leading to a burning feeling in the upper chest, oesophagus and/or throat.
-This sensation is called heartburn or indigestion.
-It can be made worse by eating certain foods or lying down after eating.
+Some cancers, treatments and medicines can cause stomach contents to come back up into the oesophagus (food pipe).
+This is known as reflux, and it can irritate the lining of the oesophagus.
+Reflux can lead to a burning feeling in the upper chest, oesophagus and/or throat.
+This sensation is called indigestion or heartburn.
+Eating certain foods or lying down after eating can make heartburn worse.

 Heartburn may make you feel too uncomfortable to eat much, which could lead to weight loss.
 Keeping a diary of the foods you eat and your symptoms can help you identify which foods trigger the heartburn.
 If the tips below don’t relieve heartburn, let your doctor know.
 They may be able to prescribe medicines to help.